 Reexamination Board.
 A reexamination board must include at least one individual from the original board.
 The board questioning during reexamination will focus on the areas of identified weakness.
 The board may explore any area where weakness is identified during the conduct of the reexamination.

-Board Documentation. r.
-Upon certification, the qualification be placed into the Agencywide Document Access and Management System (ADAMS) and in the Talent Management System (TMS) sending a request to TrainingSupport.Resource@nrc.gov. shall include the person’s name, qualification achieved, date qualified and the of the ADAMS entry.
+Board Documentation.
+The Board’s recommendations are forwarded by memorandum (documented as an official agency record) to the individual’s Regional Administrator or Office Director for approval.
+Upon certification, the qualification memorandum will be placed into the Agencywide Document Access and Management System (ADAMS) and the qualification information entered into the Talent Management System (TMS) by sending a request to TrainingSupport.Resource@nrc.gov.
+The request to the TMS support group shall include the person’s name, qualification achieved, date qualified and the Accession number of the ADAMS entry.
+The certification document that was placed into ADAMS and recorded in TMS shall serve as “proof of inspector qualification.”
+The inspector may retain their qualification signature and equivalency card(s).
+Qualification memorandum templates may be found on the ROP Digital City (NRC non-public webpage) website.
+Following achievement of a qualification, the inspector/examiner/assessor should create and periodically update their profile in the Inspector Opportunities Portal.

 Examiner Certification.
 An audit of an examiner’s administration of an operating test is used to evaluate how well an individual can demonstrate the performance attributes identified in Inspection Manual Chapter (IMC) 0102, “Oversight and Objectivity of Inspectors and Examiners at Reactor Facilities.”
 Successful administration of a complete operating test is required of all examiner candidates.